Electric tractors and solar panels will only do so much to reduce our carbon footprint – the elephant in the room is glass packaging.

 Amienyo, D., C. Camilleri, and A. Azapagic (2014), “Environmental impacts of consumption of Australian red wine in the UK, Journal of Cleaner Production, (72), 110-119.

-Dugan, B. (2011), “WBM special report: Wine’s large glass carbon footprint and how to shrink it”, Wine Business Monthly, December.
+Dugan, B. (2011), “WBM special report: Wine’s large glass carbon footprint and how to shrink it”, Wine Business Magazine, December.

 Professor Larry Lockshin is with the Ehrenberg Bass Institute, University of South Australia.